privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

 In EVM circuit, there are 3 kinds of opcode source for execution or copy:

-1. When contract interaction:
+1. Contract interaction:
     Opcode is lookup from contract bytecode in Bytecode circuit by tuple `(code_hash, index, opcode)`
-2. When contract creation in root call:
+2. Contract creation in root call:
     Opcode is lookup from tx calldata in Tx circuit by tuple `(tx_id, TxTableTag.Calldata, index, opcode)`
-3. When contract creation in internal call:
+3. Contract creation in internal call:
     Opcode is lookup from caller's memory in State circuit by tuple `(rw_counter, False, caller_id, index, opcode)`

 Before we fetch opcode from any source, it checks if the index is in the given range, if not, it follows the behavior of current EVM to implicitly returning `0`.

 ## Internal call

 EVM supports internal call triggered by opcodes.
+In EVM circuit, the opcodes (like `CALL` or `CREATE`) that trigger internal call, will:
+- Save their own `call_state` into State circuit.
+- Setup next call's context.
-In EVM circuit, the opcodes (like `CALL` or `CREATE`) that trigger internal call will save its own `call_state` into State circuit, setup next call's context, and initialize next step's `call_state` to start a new environment.
-Then the opcodes (like `RETURN` or `REVERT`) and error cases that halt will restore caller's `call_state` and set it back to next step.
+- Initialize next step's `call_state` to start a new environment.

+Then the opcodes (like `RETURN` or `REVERT`) and error cases that halt, will restore caller's `call_state` and set it back to next step.

 For a simple `CALL` example with illustration (many details are hided for simplicity):